ExpresslyCompetitions/ExpresslyCompetitions.github.io/_club_nme_campaigns/previews/hp-printer-give-away.markdown

 is_promoted: false
 has_entry_page: true
 title: "Win the HP DeskJet 3720 All-in-One Printer!"
-competition-description: "<p>Affordable power, mobile printing, vibrant colour… YES!\
+competition-description: "<p>Affordable power, mobile printing, vibrant colour, print\
+  \ instantly your photos from your favourite concert or festival...
+YES! we are talking\
-  \ we are talking about the brand new HP DeskJet 3720 All-in-One Printer and now,\
+  \ about the brand new HP DeskJet 3720 All-in-One Printer! and now, thanks to NME\
-  \ thanks to NME AAA it could be yours!
-We’re giving away this amazing printer to\
+  \ AAA it could be yours!
+We’re giving away this amazing printer to one of our lucky\
-  \ one of our lucky NME AAA members!</p>\r\n<p>Does it sound good to you?
-Click below\
+  \ NME AAA members!</p>\r\n<p>Does it sound good to you?
+Click below for a chance\
-  \ for a chance to win!</p>"
+  \ to win!</p>"
 hero-header: "Win the HP DeskJet 3720 All-in-One Printer!"
 terms-confirmation: "N/A"
 banner-img: "https://assets.expresslyapp.com/asset-0ae908f3-d41f-4ccc-b7f4-be526712dda7.jpg"